KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 ## bind

-`bind` instructs the coin daemon to bind to a given address and always listen on it.
+`bind` instructs the Smart Chain daemon to bind to a given address and always listen on it.

 Use `[host]:port` notation for IPv6.